-In a fractured scenario, sanctions and trade interruptions would realign geopolitical blocs, with trade and investments blocs decoupling.
+In the more extreme scenarios, sanctions and trade interruptions would realign geopolitical blocs, with trade and investments blocs decoupling.
 Europe and the US are already rekindling trade relationships with some regimes that had been out of favor, including Venezuela and Iran, in order to shore up crude oil inventory.
-In a cautious scenario, global trade resumes, but a premium would remain for domestic or secure supply lines.
+In a cautious scenario, global trade would resume, but a premium would remain for domestic or secure supply lines.